MrScautHD/Box2D-dotnet-bindings/src/README.md

 ## How is this better than Hexa.NET.Box2D or Box2D.NET?
 Hexa.NET.Box2D and Box2D.NET are auto-generated with code generators, and are direct mappings of the Box2D API.
 This, by contrast, is a hand-crafted API that is designed to be more idiomatic to dotnet coders.
+These bindings also have full XmlDoc comments and fully defined delegates.
 In this case "better" is probably subjective: Hexa.NET.Box2D and Box2D.NET are more likely to be API-complete with the Box2D version that they target, while this library brings quality of life improvements.

 ## Getting things working